 Brownsburg real estate is some of the most expensive in Indiana, although Brownsburg house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brownsburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brownsburg is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brownsburg who work in office and administrative support (16.71%), sales jobs (13.06%), and healthcare (9.98%).
+Overall, Brownsburg is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Brownsburg who work in office and administrative support (16.27%), management occupations (10.62%), and sales jobs (10.15%).

 The per capita income in Brownsburg in 2018 was $32,607, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,428 for a family of four.
 However, Brownsburg contains both very wealthy and poor people as well.

 Brownsburg is a somewhat ethnically-diverse town.
 The people who call Brownsburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brownsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Brownsburg include English, Irish, Italian, and Scottish.
+The greatest number of Brownsburg residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Brownsburg include German, Irish, English, French, and Italian.

 The most common language spoken in Brownsburg is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.